 Install Office Timeline with Elevated Permissions on the User's Account to ensure that Office Timeline is installed and registered properly on the computer.

 Make sure Office Timeline is uninstalled from your computer.
 In Windows, navigate to the Control Panel > Programs and Features, select Office Timeline from the list and click Uninstall.

-Add your user account the local machine Administrator Group by following these steps.
+Add your user account to the local machine Administrator Group by following these steps.
 IMPORTANT NOTE: In order for this to work, you cannot simply use a known admin account & password to elevate the installer permissions when installing Office Timeline.
-You must add user's account to the machine's local Administrators group, then install Office Timeline using the user's account.
+You must add the user's account to the machine's local Administrators group, then install Office Timeline using the user's account.